 Reference is made to the warning issued by the Malta Financial Services Authority (“MFSA” or the “Authority”) on 9 May 2022 in connection to an entity by the name of ALPHAPRIMEFX which had an internet presence at https://www.alphaprimefx.co and which is now offline.

-Moreover, the Authority wishes to alert the public, in Malta and abroad, that it has become aware of another entity by the name of ALPHAPRIMEFX which has an internet presence at https://www.alphaprimefx.co however, the website is currently offline.
+Moreover, the Authority wishes to alert the public, that it has become aware of another entity by the name of ALPHAPRIMEFX which has an internet presence at https://www.alphaprimefx.co however, the website is currently offline.
 This website is claiming to be the trading name of an MFSA licensed company, Alpha FX Europe Limited.
 Fraudsters are using the details of this genuine company in an effort to deceive the public.

 The website https://www.alphaprimefx.co therefore appears to be a clone of the website of the legitimate entity and the public should therefore refrain from undertaking any business or transactions with the false entity.